mattmc3/mattmc3.github.io/content/posts/2024-07-01-better-shell-aliases-in-git.md

 ## The antipattern

 By now you can probably see where this is going - these kinds of complex git aliases become crazy hard to maintain over time.
 My `gitconfig` became a mess of functions I could no longer read or understand.
-Add to that the abomination of mixing code and configuration in one file, and I feel like `!f() { echo foobar; }; f` has become a true antipattern.
+Add to that the abomination of mixing code and configuration in one file, and I feel like "`!f() { echo foobar; }; f`" has become a true antipattern.
 For the occasional one-off, fine.
 But once I got past a certain number of these aliases at a certain complexity, it was time to refactor.
 So, what's the better way?
 Glad you asked.

 ## My solution

 My solution has been to simply create a shell script external to my gitconfig that my git aliases can call.
 That script needs to be in the shell's `$PATH` for git to find it.
 With this script I can do more complicated actions without feeling like I have to cram everything into one line.
 And, it's easy to see what's in that script and read all the code.
-This git extensions script file can be written as a POSIX script, Bash, Zsh, Fish, Oil, Nushell, Xonsh - whatever shell you want.
+This script file can be written as a POSIX script, Bash, Zsh, Fish, Oil, Nushell, Xonsh - whatever you want.
 And, you don't have to convert your git aliases wholesale - you can start just with the ones that reach a certain complexity.
 Though I do find it easier to have all most of git subcommand handlers in one place.

 ### Preparing to use your script